Too little too late or will the Go Pro Karma really hit the spot?

 The reason for this was more than likely the Karma Drone and its development.

 The Karma isn't just a drone as many of us had expected.
 It is actually a very neat, incredibly compact and well thought out video system.

 However, it doesn't come with a camera.

-One of what I think will be the biggest selling points for the Karma Drone, is the inclusion of a hand-held stabilizer…the Karma Grip.
+What I think will be the biggest selling point for the Karma Drone, is the inclusion of a hand-held stabilizer.
+The Karma Grip.
 You will be able to land the Karma Drone, whip off the camera and gimbal assembly and put it right on the Grip in seconds.